 - hormonal acne

-There should be NO clots, pain, bloating, mood changes, sore breasts, increased vaginal discharge, headaches or fatigue before, during or after.
+Ideally there should be NO clots, pain, bloating, mood changes, sore breasts, increased vaginal discharge, headaches or fatigue before, during or after.

 If you are interested in more detailed information about the different stages of the menstrual cycle, and what you can do to improve your menstrual health, please read our menstrual health blog entries.